Allegheny-Computer-Science-100-F2018/cs100-F2018-lab1-starter/README.md

 2 actionable tasks: 1 executed, 1 up-to-date
 ```

+## Checks

+Your submission must pass the following checks:

+* labone/DisplayOutput.java:
+  * Two single-line comments
+  * Two multiple-line comments
+  * Four uses of a `println(` statement
+  * One use of a `new Date(` statement
+  * Produces four lines of output

+* writing/reflection.md:
+  * Passes the Markdown linting tool
+  * Contains one contiguous paragraphs of text
+  * Contains one paragraph with at least 200 words

+* GitHub repository
+  * Contains five commits beyond the starting number

 ## Updates

 If the course instructor updates the provided material for this assignment and